-Dr. CHAN Kin Keung Eugene BBS,JP 4/4
+Dr. CHAN Kin Keung Eugene SBS, BBS,JP 5/5

-Mr. NG Chun Fai Frank 4/4
+Mr. NG Chun Fai Frank 5/5

-Mr. YUE Man Yiu Matthew 4/4
+Mr. YUE Man Yiu Matthew 5/5

 There is no disagreement between the Board and the Audit Committee regarding the selection and appointment of the Company's auditors.
-The Audit Committee is satisfied with their review of the auditors' remuneration, the independence of the auditors, BDO Limited ("BDO") and recommended the Board to re-appoint BDO as the Company's auditors in the year 2021, which is subject to the approval of shareholders at the forthcoming AGM.
+There was no change in auditors by the Group in any of the preceding three years.
+The Audit Committee is satisfied with their review of the auditors' remuneration, the independence of the auditors, BDO Limited ("BDO") and recommended the Board to re-appoint BDO as the Company's auditors in the year 2023, which is subject to the approval of shareholders at the forthcoming AGM.

-The Company's annual results for the year ended 31 December 2020 have been reviewed by the Audit Committee, which opined that applicable accounting standards and requirements have been complied with and that adequate disclosures have been made.
+The Company's annual results for the year ended 31 December 2022 have been reviewed by the Audit Committee, which opined that applicable accounting standards and requirements have been complied with and that adequate disclosures have been made.